kathleenfwang/Course-List-Api/README.md

 ```sh
 yarn install
 ```
+### Running
-#### Run node app.js and start listening on your local port or localhost:3000!
+- Run node app.js and start listening on your local port or localhost:3000!
+- Use the [Postman Chrome Extension](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en) to add,update, and delete course names by changing the request name.
+  - To add a course, make the request name to "POST"
+  - To edit a course, make the request name to "PUT"
+  - To delete a course, make the request name to "DELETE"

 ### Future Additions:
 - Utilize ejs files to provide a form to update, add, and delete course names.